-- During a sale, the purchaser chooses the settlement company.
+- During a sale, the purchaser, or seller in some cases, chooses the settlement company.

 - Funds for closing.
-These should be in the form of a wire or a cashier’s check made payable to Prime Settlement, Inc.
+This should be in the form of a wire or a cashier’s check made payable to Prime Settlement, Inc.

 - Photo Identification.
 The identification must be a valid state driver’s license, a passport, or a valid state identification card.